Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I concluded that I should only keep the dropout cells after the activation of the fully connected layers.
 Furthermore, cropping the image is impacting the result of the neural network by a lot.

+I was pretty happy with my early results using the LeNet-5 network architecture so I haven't jumped to another one but rather focus on fine tuning the parameters on this model.

 I wanted to tune the dropout parameter.
 Here are 2 graphs displaying the evolution of the loss and accuracy for both the training set and the validation set at each epoch during training.

 For the same hyperparameters and the dropout set to **0.7**: